lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 communities of interest, not just the compactness of their electoral district.
 And point-wise distance metrics deliver exactly that.

-Therefore, point-wise distance metrics are more intuitive to laymen and possess a normative bent that more abstract mathematical compactness measures lack.
-It has therefore been an active area of development in the literature.
-\cite{cm2010} present a measure of "bizarreness", which is the "expected relative difficulty in traveling between two points within the district".
-And
-\cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".
+Point-wise distance metrics possess a normative bent that more abstract mathematical compactness measures lack.
+It has therefore been an active area of development in the literature. \cite{cm2010} present a measure of "bizarreness", which is the "expected relative difficulty in traveling between two points within the district".
+And \cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".

 ### Flaws with existing compactness measures